 How does the timeline go on when the travelers are not part of their original timeline?

 In the end, the scene with the ancient one was so intense.
 I nearly jumped with joy when the Grandfather died but when Rose was hurt, my heart broke for Etta and Henry.
 They finally had her back, finally understood her and then lost her.
 On top of that, Nick destroyed the Astrolabe and that pissed me off.
 What if something happened to Rose?
 I mean thank god all that happened was her losing her voice.
 But seeing Etta all alone was awful.
-It pissed me off that Nick could do that to her, I knew why he had to do it but it still hurt,
+It pissed me off that Nick could do that to her, I knew why he had to do it but it still hurt, And when we found out it was Belladonna's plan all along to turn Nick into the Astrolabe, I was befuddled.
+That left me with an important question.
+Is Nick immortal?
+What would happen when he died?

 Now, jumping to the future, I have to say it was a perfect scene.
 I loved that as she played, she caught sight of her parents, of Henry, at the edge of his seat, of Rose, proud of her.
 And I loved when she caught sight of Nicholas, such a perfect end.

 I love that she went to see her mother in the past.
 I think that must have paid a monumental part in keeping Rose sane throughout everything she went through even though no one believed her.
+I have to say, Wayfarer was a perfect book to start the new year with.